yahgoo/Hackintosh-HP-9470m-Opencore-Monterey-1600x900-Broadcom-WiFi/README.md

 Sirsasana

 ## Changes
+07042022
+- Reverted to MacOS Monterey 12.2.1 because many apps like Whatsapp and vs Code crashed on Monterey 12.3.1
+- Updated to OC 0.8.0 and latest kexts
+- SMBIOS MacBookPro13,1 in order for battery indicator to work

 06042022
 - Updated to MacOS Monterey 12.2.1
 - Updated to OC 0.7.9 and latest kexts like VirtualSMC